Achievable logoAchievable logo

 (spoiler)

-The key features of this slope field are the horizontal line segments along the lines y=0 and y=2, indicating that dxdy=0 as long as y=0 or y=2 for any value of x.
+The key features of this slope field are the horizontal line segments along the lines y=0 and y=2, indicating that dxdy=0 whenever y=0 or y=2 (for any value of x).

-Additionally, the slopes don’t change moving horizontally (as x changes), which suggests that the differential equation does not depend on x.
-This rules out choices a)dy/dx=−y/x and b) dy/dx=(x−2)3, both of which have x.
+Also, the slopes don’t change as you move left or right (as x changes).
+That suggests the differential equation does not depend on x.
+This rules out choices a)dy/dx=−y/x and b)dy/dx=(x−2)3, since both include x.

 The slope field from a certain differential equation is shown.
 Which of the following could be a specific solution to the differential equation?